samhiatt/my_resume/README.md

 # My Resume
 My professional resume.
+You can view it in PDF form [here](https://github.com/samhiatt/my_resume/blob/generated/resume.pdf).

-This repository contains the Google Cloud Build scripts needed to automate PDF generation from the [markdown source](/resume.md).
+This repository contains the scripts needed to automate PDF generation in the cloud from the [markdown source here](/resume.md).

 ## Source Code